YNAB vs Mint: How to Choose the Best Budgeting App for Your Needs

 However, if the goal of the app is to encourage new users to get control of their finances, software that’s difficult to learn can be incredibly discouraging.

-Although YNAB is confusing to use at first, you can contact their customer service with any question and get a quick response.
-Mint responds to customers as well, but they don’t seem to update their platform as often to fix some of their most common customer complaints.
+Although YNAB is confusing to use at first, you can contact its customer service with any question and get a quick response.
+Mint responds to customers as well, but it doesn’t seem to update its platform as often to fix some of its most common customer complaints.

-YNAB recently went through a complete overhaul of their software to create YNAB 4.0 and they addressed many of their customer issues and complaints.
-Plus, they have lightning fast replies, and their customer service agents seem to have a strong grasp of how YNAB works.
+YNAB recently went through a complete overhaul of its software to create YNAB 4.0 and addressed many of its customer issues and complaints.
+Plus, it has lightning fast replies, and the company’s customer service agents seem to have a strong grasp of how YNAB works.

 Both Mint and YNAB are very committed to keeping your bank information safe.
 Your passwords are encrypted, and your data is only visible to you with both companies.
 However, Mint requires two-factor authentication and Touch ID whereas YNAB does not.